mikich-k2v/K2View-Academy/articles/TDM/tdm_gui/04_tdm_gui_business_entity_window.md

 ## Business Entity Window

-The Business Entity window displays information on a selected Business Entity.
+The Business Entity window displays information about a selected Business Entity.
 It has three main sections:

-- Business Entity general data.
+- Business Entity Name and Description fields.
 - Logical Units tab.
-- Prost Execution processes tab.
+- Post Execution Processes tab.

 Below is an example of the Customer Business Entity window: